evmar/retrowin32/exe/zip/README.md

-A simple C++ program that compresses/decompresses its input.
+A simple program that compresses/decompresses its input.

 The idea is it can be used as a sanity check and a performance baseline.